xingguangweiwo/FocalDiffusion/README.md

-# FocalDiffusion: Focal-Stack-Conditioned Latent Diffusion for Joint All-in-Focus Reconstruction and Depth Estimation
+# FSDiffusion: Zero-Shot Focal-Stack-Conditioned Latent Diffusion for Joint All-in-Focus Reconstruction and Depth Estimation

 ## Short Introduction
-FocalDiffusion is a focal-stack-conditioned latent diffusion framework for joint all-in-focus reconstruction and depth estimation.
+FSDiffusion is a focal-stack-conditioned latent diffusion framework for joint all-in-focus reconstruction and depth estimation.
 It uses images captured at different focus positions to predict a normalized shape/depth map, recover an all-in-focus image, and estimate uncertainty.

 ## Highlights
 - SD3-based latent diffusion training with an **SD3 flow-matching objective**.